West Virginia Personal Injury Attorney

 Personal injury claims can apply to a wide variety of situations.
-The personal injury laws of West Virginia apply whenever someone acts in a careless manner involving incidents such as car accidents, premises liability claims, or medical malpractice.
+West Virginia laws apply whenever someone acts in a careless manner involving incidents such as car accidents, premises liability claims, or medical malpractice.
 Others include:

-- Intentional Acts.
 You may also be able to file a civil claim against a party when the defendant’s international conduct causes harm to another person.
-Examples of these intentional acts include homicide, assault and battery, or other criminal acts.
+Examples of these intentional acts include homicide, assault, and battery, or other criminal acts.